AllanMSouza/FL-H.IAAC/README.md

-# FedLTA
+# FL-H.IAAC

-FedLTA is a project based on Flower that implements the traditional architecture `client|server` of Federated Learning (FL).
+FL-H.IAAC is a project based on Flower that implements the traditional architecture `client|server` of Federated Learning (FL).
 It has support for TensorFlow and PyTorch.

 ## Current implemented strategies